peadargrant/automation/lab01_client_setup/client_setup_lab.md

    - If you don't specify `-m` an editor will open up, which isn't always easiest on Windows.
    - So best to get into the habit of using the `-m` switch everywhere.
 6. Run `git push` to push your changes to the DkIT GitLab server.
 It will ask for your DkIT username / password.

-# Reflection

-Consider the following questions before the next lab:

-1. Which parts of today's work did you find easy, straightforward and/or enjoyable?
-   - Were there any commonalities in these tasks?
-2. Which parts of today's work did you find challenging, difficult or unpleasant?
-   - Were there any commonalities in these tasks?
-3. Were there any parts of today's work that you would have seen the opportunity for you or the lecturer to automate further to make things easier for you?